max-programming/battery-info-typescript/README.md

 I built a simple battery info app in vanilla JavaScript using the battery web api in the navigator and Bootstrap.

-It will show you the current battery status of your device.
+It will show you the current battery status of your device with some cool and tasty emojis 😏.
 And charging if it is charging.

 Font used in the project: [Audiowide](https://fonts.google.com/specimen/Audiowide).